- May 02, 2019

 This course covers the financial and mutual fund industries.
 Topics include mutual fund and investment products, the regulatory system governing the mutual fund industry, and acceptable selling practices and processes.
 To complete this course, learners must write the Canadian Investment Funds Course (CIFC) final exam.
 Upon successful completion of the exam, learners will meet the proficiency requirements of the provincial securities commission for mutual fund licensing.

-Using the technical information provided in FNSR2301 Financial Markets and Products and FNSR2302 Personal Financial Planning I, learners engage in practical application of personal financial planning.
+Using the technical information provided in FNSR2301 Financial Markets and Products and FNSR2302 Personal Financial Planning I, learners have the opportunity for practical application of personal financial planning.
 Focus of the course is on evaluating customer needs and applying the financial planning process and practices to provide appropriate recommendations.
-This course is eligible towards the Certified Financial Planner (CFP) Core Curriculum program.
+This course is eligible for Certified Financial Planning (CFP) Core Curriculum.

 Prerequisites: FNSR2301 and FNSR2302